-The luggage compartment is locked with the same key as that used for the doors.
-The lid is opened by turning the handle clockwise and lifting the lid up at the same time.
+The boot lid is locked with the same key as that used for the doors.
+The lid is opened by turning its handle clockwise and lifting it at the same time.
 Note that the key must be removed from the lock in order to turn the lock knob.
 The lid is balanced and will remain stationary in its opened position.

-The luggage compartment light goes on automatically when the lid is opened.
-The spare wheel is securely held in position to the right in the compartment.
+The boot light goes on automatically when the lid is opened.
+The spare wheel is securely held in position to the right.
 The jack and tool kit are fastened to the spare wheel.
-Under the floor of the compartment to the left there is space sufficient for an extra spare wheel, for stowing tools or a reserve fuel can.
+Under the boot floor to the left there is space sufficient for an extra spare wheel for stowing tools or a reserve fuel can